Best months to see northern lights!

 February is a transitional month between winter and spring.
 This means two things:

 The Polar Night ends, and the days are becoming longer and sunnier.
-The amount of snowfall decreases, and finding clear skies & aurora becomes a little bit easier.
+This is quite welcome after the long dark winter!
+The amount of snowfall usually decreases, and finding clear skies & aurora can be a little easier.

 In February, there are many beautiful nights with auroras, and medium-strong auroras are frequent.
-The closer we get to the Spring Equinox – the higher the chances for big auroras.
+The closer we get to the Spring Equinox – the easier it tends to get.

 Proposal under the northern lights!
 Aurora hunting in Rovaniemi Lapland Finland.